 Generally, instructions are from http://www.mathworks.com/help/database/ug/importing-data-from-databases-into-matlab.html

-Testing MATLAB to MySQL Connectivity
+Testing MATLAB to MariaDB Connectivity

 There is no particular ‘setup’ required for MATLAB + JDBC connectivity, so you’re ready to test connectivity from within MATLAB.